curateteaching/digitalpedagogy/keywords/rhetoric.md

 * The WIDE Research Center Collective
 * _Kairos: A Journal of Rhetoric, Technology, and Pedagogy_ 10.2 (2005)

 While not a pedagogical guide per se, this webtext, published in _Kairos_, provides a series of scholarly arguments about both values and methods of teaching writing as a digital practice.
-Perhaps most germane to this collection are the sections on "a rhetorical view of writing" and "how we should teach digital writing" -- together these elements pull together the rhetorical practices (and theories) that support digital writing instruction and the pedagogical methods that make those connections explicit.
+Perhaps most germane to this collection are the sections on "a rhetorical view of writing" and "how we should teach digital writing"—together these elements pull together the rhetorical practices (and theories) that support digital writing instruction and the pedagogical methods that make those connections explicit.
 Along with the scholarly argument, the authors have layered in examples of approaches and assignments throughout the text.
 This work not only addresses digital writing as rhetorical practice, it is itself an example of digital rhetoric at work in the context of academic scholarship.

 ### Syllabus Resource: Digital Rhetoric: A Syllabus Approach
 ![Screenshot: Purdue University Digital Rhetoric Course Materials](images/rhetoric-purdueDR.png)